YashKanani11/Gym-management/README.md

+### Pls reffer to the new updated repo https://github.com/YashKanani11/gym-management-app

 # Gym-management
 Hi viewers, Since i want to jump into the world of freelancing as Web-dev I asked chatGPT to be my client and have started building this project just like real world interaction would go.
 See progress file for details...